GibbonEdu/docs/content/_index.md

 ## Email

-For additional support, comments and questions, please email [support@gibbonedu.org](mailto:support@gibbonedu.org). _Please note that this email address is manned by volunteers.
+For additional support, comments and questions, please email [support@gibbonedu.org](mailto:support@gibbonedu.org). _Please note that this email address is staffed by volunteers.
 Responses may not be immediate.
 Try not to abuse this address, and make use of the channels above first._